UN Agency Recommends Health Guidelines For Airlines - UrduPoint

 The wearing of a mask or face covering should be obligatory inside aircraft and terminals, where physical distancing of at least three feet (one meter) should be respected.

-The organization, nevertheless, asks passengers to remain as far from one another as possible, to the extent occupancy rates allow it.
+The organization, nevertheless, asks passengers to remain as far from one another as possible.

 It also advocates that food on board be pre-packaged and that aircraft be regularly disinfected.

-The measures aren't obligatory but they are the product of a broad consensus that imparts "an authority that will make them a global reference for the first time on this issue since the start of the COVID-19 crisis," said Philippe Bertoux, France's representative on ICAO's board, which led the "task force" debate.
+The measures aren't obligatory but they are the product of a broad consensus that imparts "an authority that will make them a global reference for the first time on this issue since the start of the COVID-19 crisis," said Bertoux.

-"These measures will facilitate a safe and sustainable return of the air travel," Bertoux told AFP.
+"These measures will facilitate a safe and sustainable return of the air travel," he told AFP.

 To reopen after having been grounded for months and brought to its knees financially, the airline industry is pressing for rules to be harmonized to reassure passengers and states that have closed their borders in an attempt to halt the spread of the virus.